Zenith302/sonic-eraser-gg/README.md

 # sonic-eraser-gg
-Sonic Eraser but for the Game Gear
+Sonic Eraser but for the Game Gear\
+why? because it's fucking funny lmao